-Amenities: playground, children's wading pool, bird watching, 5 open air picnic sites with capacities ranging from 20 to 125, 13 beautiful early 20th century pavilions that can be reserved and have capacities ranging from 18 to 200, 10 softball fields, 3 baseball fields, six soccer/football fields, 6 corkball fields, 2 horseshoe pits, 1 grass tennis court, 12 hard-surfaced tennis courts, carriage and pony rides by reservation, Sunday Brunch at the Cafe Madeleine, the Piper Palm House is reservable for special events, such as weddings, receptions and parties.
+Amenities: playground, children's wading pool, bird watching, open air picnic sites with capacities ranging from 20 to 125, 13 beautiful early 20th century pavilions that can be reserved and have capacities ranging from 18 to 200, softball fields, baseball fields, soccer/football fields, corkball fields, horseshoe pits, a grass tennis court, hard-surfaced tennis courts, carriage and pony rides by reservation, the Piper Palm House can be reserved for special events, such as weddings, receptions and parties.

 Tower Grove Park

 7257 Northeast Drive

 314-771-2679 (Park Office)